p2-inc/phasetwo-docs/blog/2026-08-31-keycloak-2673-released.md

 - Admin API per-request cost growing super-linearly with realm count since 26.7.1 (#51554), sustained high CPU on all nodes after upgrade (#51523), and lightweight access token role resolution resolving every role across every realm on each admin API request (#51707).
 If you run many realms on one cluster and saw admin API latency climb after 26.7.1, these three are your explanation.
 - `SQLGrammarException: The incoming request has too many parameters` (#51510), an NPE in `RoleUtils.expandCompositeRoles` when a cached client scope references a deleted role (#51589), and client session note removals not persisting with persistent user sessions (#52038).
 - V1 token exchange stripping the DPoP sender constraint from a bound access token (#50963), and creating an organization without a domain failing outright (#50825).

+One fix worth calling out separately because nothing will alert you to it: #52017 completes the fix for `CVE-2026-9794` (SAML ECP faultstrings disclosing client existence) but was filed under **Bugs** with no new CVE assigned.
+If you track CVE identifiers rather than issues, it is invisible.

 No new features.
 This is a patch release doing what patch releases are for.